0c0de/Assembler-Excercises/README.md

 # Assembler-Excercises

-Just a github repository where i upload the excercises that i did in Hardware class
+Just a github repository where I uploaded the excercises that i did in Hardware class